Pitch clocks, shift limits, larger bases in MLB's future - WHIZ News

 There has been a corresponding drop in the big league batting average from .269 in 2006 to .255 in 2011 to .242 this season, on track to be the lowest since 1967 — before the mound height was cut.

-Shift ban tests are hard to interpret, giving there is far less shifting and defensive data in the minors.
+Shift ban tests are hard to interpret, given there is far less shifting and defensive data in the minors.

 MLB also is piloting an Automated Ball-Strike System in the minors, which could reach the majors as soon as 2024.
 Defining the computer strike zone is still being worked on.